hbctraining/DGE_workshop_salmon_online/lessons/06_DGE_visualizing_results.md

 ## Learning Objectives

+* Setup results for application of visualization techniques
-* Exploring expression data using data visualization
+* Describe different data visualization useful for exploring results from a DGE analysis
-* Using volcano plots to evaluate relationships between DEG statistics
+* Create a volcano plot to evaluate relationship amongst DGE statistics
-* Plotting expression of significant genes using heatmaps
+* Create a heatmap to illustrate expression changes of differentially expressed genes

 ## Visualizing the results